Central Vermont Solid Waste Management District

 Edible Food Donation

-Edible, untouched food from events or restaurants/institutions can be donated, including produce and pre-consumer foods.
+Edible, untouched food from restaurants, institutions or events can be donated, including produce and pre-consumer foods.

 Community Composting

-Contained compost system for multiple families or other communities (school, garden, organization, etc.) with organizational structure (committee, manager, etc.)
+Compost hub for multiple families, school, garden, organization, etc. with organizational structure (committee, manager, etc.)

-Learn how to comply with Act 148 and available diversion options.
+Learn how to comply with Act 148 and about available diversion options.

 Dead Animal Disposal